leftyonthehill/gmat/README.md

    pip install numpy matplotlib

 6.  **Test for correct install** -
-   Run 'testThrusting.py' and analyze the station keeping data!
+   Run `testThrusting.py` and analyze the station keeping data!

+## Contributing
+This is currently a personal research project, but feel free to open issues or pull requests if you have suggestions for improving the station-keeping logic or modularity.